 Stream Shade by Segment: Calculates the percentage of shaded and non-shaded for each stream segment.

-Vegetation Stats By Catchment: Calculates the percentage of canopy, understory, and bare ground making up each catchment or watershed.
+Vegetation Stats by Catchment: Calculates the percentage of canopy, understory, and bare ground making up each catchment or watershed.

 Note: Each tool will be outlined in greater detail on the pages that follow.